LLM-Glasses: GenAI-driven Glasses with Haptic Feedback for Navigation of Visually Impaired People: Experimental Evaluation

-The proposed wearable device provides tactile guidance to facilitate navigation in unknown environments.
-By leveraging tactile sensations on the temples, the system guides users in adjusting head positions to change walking directions.
-The inverse five-bar linkage mechanism enables the creation of tactile patterns across a 7 cm range, with independent tap and sliding patterns varying in force, position, direction, and speed.
-The objective of this study is to identify the patterns with the highest and most intuitive recognition rate for use during user navigation.
+\paragraph{Haptic Pattern Recognition Study} Temple-mounted tactile cues enable the system to guide head orientation changes during navigation.
+Using a five-bar linkage mechanism across a 7 cm range, the device delivers tap and sliding patterns that vary in force, position, direction, and speed.
+This study identifies patterns with the highest recognition rates for practical use.